 Material from your lawn, yard or garden are collected as yard waste.

-Every-other-week yard waste collection resumes the week of July 4 in Brampton, Mississauga and urban Caledon.
+Weekly yard waste resumes the week of October 3 until the week of December 13 in Brampton and Mississauga.
+There are no changes to urban Caledon.
 Rural Caledon collection will continue to be collected on designated Fridays.
 Check WhenDoesItGo for your schedule.

 This video shows you where to put your yard waste at the curb: